janschleicher/tidesurf/README.md

   --multi_mapped_reads  Take reads mapping to multiple genes into account
                         (default: reads mapping to more than one gene are discarded).
+  --export_umi_tables   Export tables with splice type for UMIs.
 ```

 ## Contributing